Fruit of Labor Singing Ensemble

 From anti-apartheid in South Africa and Azanian liberation to workers solidarity, women’s oppression and liberation, the anti-war movement, black- brown/African American-Latino unity, globalization, run away corporations, justice and jails, youth and hip-hop; the Fruit of Labor’s music and songs speak to the bitter and sweet struggles of the oppressed.
 Their music beautifully celebrates the fruitful victories of oppressed people and workers’ glorious history, sorrow and joy!

-They have created more than 60 songs, some catalogued in their four CD’s: “Workers Want Fairness”, “Weapons of Mass Construction”, “Your Silence Won’t Save You” and their 25th anniversary CD “Workers Stimulus Package”.
+They have created more than 60 songs, some cataloged in their five CD’s: “Workers Want Fairness”, “Weapons of Mass Construction”, “Your Silence Won’t Save You”, “Workers Stimulus Package” and the latest - “State of Emergency”.
 The Fruit of Labor’s music has been performed before countless rallies, picket lines and marches.
 It has also been heard in concert halls, schools, colleges, workplaces, churches, communities, Junteenth and Kwanzaa celebrations and on radio stations nationally and internationally.
-They have performed before audiences throughout North Carolina, in Maine, Conneticut, South Carolina, Georgia, Florida, New York, Michigan, Wisconsin, Ohio, Pennsylvania, West Virginia, Virginia, Illinois, Louisiana, Tennessee and Washington, DC.
+They have performed before audiences throughout North Carolina, in Maine, Connecticut, South Carolina, Georgia, Florida, New York, Michigan, Wisconsin, Ohio, Pennsylvania, West Virginia, Virginia, Illinois, Louisiana, Tennessee and Washington, DC.

 Many folks have experienced the powerful political messaging of their lyrics bound up in soul stirring, gut wrenching blues, bouncing to a hip-hop or reggae beat or sliding in and out of a jazz melody with a little scat included.
 Their lyrics have also been known to get caught up in a 70’s funk beat and break it down rhythm & blues sound.
 They are even infused, at times, with a bit of pop flavor and, at others, a take them down to the river and lift ‘em up gospel flavor!
 The Fruit of Labor’s songs and music touches all because it is rooted in our people’s ageless traditions of chants, call and response, spirituals, reggae, jazz, blues, R&B, soul, folk, hip-hop and spoken word.
 It’s an exciting mixed bag of dancing, energy, down in your bones spiritual and “fightback” coming at you!